ropensci/roweb3/content/blog/2024-08-28-script-screenshots/index.md

 )
 ```

+[^action]: Our needing to interact with the webpage before capturing screenshot prevented our using [webshot2](https://rstudio.github.io/webshot2/).

 ## Screenshots after clicking on something

 The search interface of R-universe suggests some advanced research fields if one clicks on the arrow-down button near the search button.